Last Updated on August 2, 2019

 The profile of the injury and region affected would determine the functions affected.
-This motor and sensory loss pattern in fact guides the clinicians to reach at the diagnosis of the levels of injury.
+This motor and sensory loss pattern, in fact, guides the clinicians to reach at the diagnosis of the levels of injury.

-At any level, the injury to spinal cord could be complete[ a total loss of sensation and muscle function at and below the level of injury] incomplete [sparing of some functions distal to level of injury indicating the signal transmission]
+At any level, the injury to spinal cord could be complete[ a total loss of sensation and muscle function at and below the level of injury] incomplete [sparing of some functions distal to the level of injury indicating the signal transmission]

 The prognosis of the spinal cord injury depends on the severity of the injury and may range from complete recovery to permanent quadriplegia [cervical injuries] and complete paraplegia in lower injuries.

-Physical trauma like motor vehicle injury, gunshots, falls, or sports injuries are most common causes of injury to spinal cord.
+Physical trauma like motor vehicle injury, gunshots, falls, or sports injuries are the most common causes of injury to spinal cord.
 But the cord injury can also occur due to non-traumatic causes like infection, insufficient blood flow, and tumors.

 Males suffer from spinal cord injuries about 4 times more than females.
 Most of these injuries occur in men under 30 years of age.

 The general perception of a cure for spinal cord injury is the loss of motor function.
-But injury to the spinal cord affects many systems and functions of the body including neural control of motor, sensory, autonomic, bowel and bladder.
+But an injury to the spinal cord affects many systems and functions of the body including neural control of the motor, sensory, autonomic, bowel and bladder.